 Based on the InResponseTo attribute of the <saml2:SubjectConfirmationData> the Subject Provider MUST be able to obtain the corresponding <saml2p:AuthnRequest> message, or a secure context containing corresponding information from the request (for future processing of the assertion).

-The Recipient attribute from the bearer <saml2:SubjectConfirmationData> element MUST match the location to which the <saml2p:Response> message was delivered and match value the AssertionConsumerServiceURL attribute included in the request message.
+The Recipient attribute from the bearer <saml2:SubjectConfirmationData> element MUST match the location to which the <saml2p:Response> message was delivered and match the value the AssertionConsumerServiceURL attribute included in the request message, or if this attribute was not provided in the request message, the default response location specified in the Service Provider’s metadata entry, as described in section 5.4.2.

 The time from the NotOnOrAfter attribute from the bearer <saml2:SubjectConfirmationData> MUST NOT have passed compared with the time instant at which the subject is confirmed (i.e., when the assertion is validated).
 A reasonable allowable clock skew between the providers should be taken in account.